Middle Eastern Food is one of my favorite cuisines and a while back I took a tour of middle eastern food restaurants in Los Angeles.

 website

 It’s a small, unassuming restaurant, but those are usually the best.
-We were each given a Kibbeh Ball to take on the bus with us.
-The balls are made with bulgur wheat mixed with ground beef, onions, and pine nuts and are the most popular dish in Lebanon.
-They look like little brown footballs.
+We sampled Kibbeh Balls which are made with bulgur wheat mixed with ground beef, onions, and pine nuts.
+It is the most popular dish in Lebanon and they look like little brown footballs.

 Skaf’s Grill